 Assign Quill Lesson to classes

-Use Teacher Model to demonstrate the concept
+Use Teacher Model slides to demonstrate the concept

-Share student responses during the lesson
+Share student responses during the Quill Lesson

 Have students retry responses after discussing examples

-Flag students for small group instruction
+Flag students for small-group instruction

-Assign follow-up independent practice activities
+Assign follow-up independent-practice activities

-Mark lesson as complete
+Mark the Quill Lesson as complete

 Questions to Guide Discussion